sadiestaud/364W18midterm/README.md

 What can I do on here?
 **Great question.** This application uses the IMDB movie database!
 On here you are able to search for movies and receive some information about them.
 You can also leave a movie review, as well as view other reviews people have left!
 Thanks for viewing (:

+## To note
+* In order to use this application, I had to create an api key for myself.
+I left it in the code on line 36 in the baseurl.
+In order to use this with you own api key, you would need to generate one through the IMDB website and paste it at the end of the url.
+I am not concerned with my security using this database for my project, therefore I left it in there

 ## Requirements

 ### Routes